 Here’s an example of an idea that had strong paint back in the day:

-Growing up, I was told that I only had one life which I now know holds no solid fact.
+Growing up, I was told that I only had one life (which I now know holds no solid fact).

 “But wouldn’t you agree that this perception was only made possible after billions (if not trillions) of conditions were met?”
 This is where Idea Controlling comes into play.
 Rather than be held hostage by my knee-jerk reaction to the initial thought, I am able to explore deeper connotations, such as:

 From a HUGE vast void of emptiness, what else is there to do except to create conditions and eventually perceptions out of condensed gas over billions or trillions of years?
-From nothing, escalating to a spark, then gas, and all the elements that make life, came human existence, me and you.
+From the void of nothing, escalating to a spark, then gas, and all the elements that make life, came human existence, me and you.